Famous Natural Hot Springs Around the World: A Complete Travel Guide for Visitors

 What causes natural hot springs to form?

-Are natural hot springs found in specific regions?
+Are hot springs found in specific regions?

 Why do hot spring waters contain minerals?